#BigThighTwitter Is The Latest Body Positive Movement

 #BigThighTwitter finally something I can participate in ? pic.twitter.com/XLMIeZJv63— Shu (@ShuB0x) March 23, 2017

-The movement is part of the wider trend for body-positive images on Instagram.
-Women are using Instagram to fight the sometimes problematic messages hawked by the #fitspo and #eatclean brigade, and to help people suffering with eating disorders.
+The movement is part of a wider trend of body-positive images flooding social media.
+Women are using Instagram to fight the sometimes problematic messages hawked by the #fitspo and #eatclean brigade, and as a way to learn to love their bodies.

 Meanwhile, models like Emily Bador in the UK, and Americans Barbie Ferreira and Diana Veras, are sharing body-positive selfies and thoughtful messages decrying society’s obsession with thinness.

 There's obviously nothing wrong with having slim thighs – we should all be able to embrace, or at least accept, our bodies regardless of their shape.
-But movements like #BigThighTwitter are an important reminder that many – if not most – of us don't look like the models predominantly used in the media.
+But movements like #BigThighTwitter are an important reminder that many – if not most – of us will never have a thigh gap.

 Advertisement